inoxlang/inox/docs/builtin.md

 ```
 ### rsa

-the rsa namespace contains functions to generate a key pair & encrypt/decrypt using OAEP.
+The rsa namespace contains functions to generate a key pair & encrypt/decrypt using OAEP.
 #### rsa.gen_key

-the rsa.gen_key function generates a public/private key pair.
+The rsa.gen_key function generates a public/private key pair.

 **examples**